Mother of Sorrows Grotto, Mount Mercy University, Cedar Rapids, Iowa

 Warde Arch Restoration, Spring 2012

 Responding to the preservation plan, Mount Mercy University began a robust fund raising program to support incremental preservation treatments at the Grotto.
-Preservation Services worked with Jane Gilmor (Art Department, Mount Mercy University) and Structure Savers, Cedar Rapids, IA. on the restoration of the Warde Arch.
+Don Howlett worked with Jane Gilmor (Art Department, Mount Mercy University) and Brian Halstead (Structure Savers, Cedar Rapids, IA) on the restoration of the Warde Arch.

 The project entailed: